Tommy Burns (diver): England

 Burns advertised himself as a "champion all round athlete of the world at diving, swimming, walking, running, boxing, pole jumping, horizontal bar, etc".
 In 1889, he succeeded in a bet that challenged him to dive off Runcorn Railway Bridge, swim to Liverpool, walk from there to London to dive off London Bridge and then walk back to Liverpool to dive off the same bridge in Runcorn, within nine days.
 On 15 June 1890, a challenge between him and American athlete Carlisle D. Graham required them both to dive off Runcorn Bridge, swim 300 yards then run 10 mi.
 To evade police, Burns dressed as an old woman and Graham as a labourer.
 Burns beat Graham on the swim by 10 minutes and despite initially trailing in the 10 mile race, took the lead after the eighth minute and "won easily".

-In January 1891, Burns lost his footing while walking close to his home on Farnworth Street and broke his right leg.
+In January 1891, while walking close to his home on Farnworth Street, Burns lost his footing and broke his right leg.
 He was assessed by two doctors who determined that it would "be many weeks before poor Burns is able to attend to his professional duties", with him having to "indefinitely postpone" a planned 187 ft dive off the Forth Bridge and a non-stop 100-mile run.
 In December 1892, when preparing to dive off the Prince's Dock Pierhead in Liverpool, he was arrested by police on suspicion of being intoxicated with alcohol.
 Following interview, he was bailed out by friends with a fine of 5 shillings plus costs.
 On 7 August 1893, while preparing to dive from a 70 ft high platform at Sheffield Botanical Gardens in front of several thousand spectators, a piece of timber snapped and he fell to the ground.
 He was picked up unconscious and taken to hospital, where he recovered well with just concussion.
 Burns gained much sympathy and in October 1893, a gala concert was held in the Montgomery Hall for his aid, entertaining a large audience.
 During the interval, Burns himself appeared and "was very cordially greeted", while it was hoped he would be the primary beneficiary from the concert's proceeds.